Barnet Market

 Low Index 1

-Sunny and cloudy conditions on Sunday.
-Feeling cooler in a 'clean' northerly air feed, which will have travelled down over the North Sea.
-A moderate breeze should ensure dispersion of any accumulated pollution from the previous days and also ensure effective dispersion of any local emissions.
+Sunny and cloudy conditions on Monday.
+Feeling cooler in a 'clean' northerly air feed.
+A light breeze should ensure dispersion of any local emissions.
 Air pollution is forecast to remain 'Low' for the following pollutants: Nitrogen Dioxide Ozone PM10 Particulates PM2.5 Particulates Sulphur Dioxide

 Local markets